arkyper/orderly/README.md

 # Orderly E-commerce Backend

+A simple Spring Boot application for handling e-commerce order placement with inventory management and payment processing.

 ## Overview

 This project is a simple e-commerce backend system focusing on order placement with integrated inventory management.
 The core workflow for placing an order involves: